-OCULAR SURGERY NEWS U.S. EDITION November 1, 2000
+OCULAR SURGERY NEWS EUROPE/ASIA-PACIFIC EDITION December 1, 2000 by Rochelle Nataloni

-Conductive keratoplasty offers hyperopes a non-laser alternative by Rochelle Nataloni
+Conductive keratoplasty offers hyperopes a non-laser option

-One-year results suggest CK provides postoperative stability for hyperopes.
+One-year results suggest the radiofrequency technique provides postoperative stability for hyperopes.

-MIAMI - Preliminary clinical trials suggest that conductive keratoplasty (CK) using Refractec's radio frequency method is probably safe and effective for correcting low to moderate amounts of hyperopia, according to Penny A. Asbell, MD, who presented clinical trial data, here, at the International Society of Refractive Surgery meeting.
+MIAMI - Preliminary clinical trials suggest that conductive keratoplasty (CK) using Refractec's radio frequency method is safe and effective for correcting low to moderate amounts of hyperopia, according to Penny A. Asbell, MD, who presented clinical trial data here at the International Society of Refractive Surgery meeting.
 "Early results with our data out to 12 months suggest that we get great visual acuity, very good stability and really no adverse events such as loss of vision," said Dr. Asbell.

 CK heats the stromal tissue with an electric current, shrinks the collagen and steepens the central cornea, Dr. Asbell explained.
 A high-frequency current is applied directly into the peripheral corneal stroma through a delivery tip inserted at eight or more treatment points.
-The release of radio frequency energy heats the surrounding collagen to a homogenous temperature of 65°C and produces a cylindrical footprint 500 mm deep vs. a shallower, conical footprint made with the laser thermal keratoplasty (LTK) technique.
-A full circle of CK-treated spots cinches the cornea and increases its curvature to decrease hyperopia.
+The release of radio frequency energy heats the surrounding collagen to a homogenous temperature of 65°C, she said, producing a cylindrical footprint 500 mm deep.
+In contrast, laser thermal keratoplasty (LTK) produces a shallower, conical footprint, she said.
+A full circle of CK-treated spots cinches the cornea and increases its central curvature to decrease hyperopia.